-The major purpose of the National BioResource Project (NBRP) is to collect, preserve, and provide bioresources (such as experimental animals, plants, and microbes) that are essential experimental materials for life science research.
-In order to meet current scientific demands, the project also aims to increase the value of bioresources via addition of genome information and development of fundamental technologies for preservation and other necessary procedures.
-In addition, the information center will be upgraded in order to promote dissemination of information regarding the whereabouts and biological characteristics of bioresources.
+The major aim of the National BioResource Project (NBRP) is to collect, preserve, and provide bioresources such as experimental animals, plants, and microbes, that are essential experimental materials for life sciences research.
+To be able to meet current scientific needs, the project also aims to increase the usefulness of these bioresources via the addition of genome information and development of fundamental technologies for preservation and other necessary procedures.
+The information center will also be upgraded to promote the dissemination of information on the whereabouts and biological characteristics of these bioresources.